 Should I Call the Emergency Room?

-You should always call the emergency room for particularly traumas.
+You should always call the emergency room for particularly serious traumas.
 This includes fractured or dislocated jaws, severe cuts that won’t stop bleeding, or swelling that’s making it hard to breathe or swallow.
 For issues that require urgent care but aren’t life-threatening, it’s best to call our practice as soon as possible.
-The doctors at the emergency room likely won’t have the experience, tools or training necessary to replace a lost tooth.
+The doctors at the emergency room likely won’t have the experience, tools, or training necessary to replace a lost tooth.
 Also, visits to the emergency room tend to be more costly than visits to the dentist, so you should only call the former when it’s necessary.

-How Much Will an Emergency Appointment Cost?
+How Much Will an Emergency Dental Appointment Cost?

 There are many different dental emergencies and thus many different treatments you might receive during your visit.
 Thus, the cost of an emergency visit will be different for each patient.
 Don’t worry; Dr. Isaacson will put your health above everything else and will make sure you understand the costs involved.
 To make sure you’re prepared for the worst, it might be a good idea to review your dental insurance to see what benefits you have; most of the time, your plan should at least partially cover the cost of treatments meant to restore your oral health.

-What Should I Do If a Crown is Broken?
+What Should I Do If a Crown Is Broken?